Analysis | GOP officials overwhelmingly side against Trump’s voter fraud claims — when forced to decide

 In Pennsylvania, the state GOP seems less decided about what to do moving forward — and their leaders are receiving pressure from Trump himself to overturn the results.

 But the two elected Republican state Supreme Court justices there effectively said that overturning the results of the state’s 2020 election was a bad idea.
 Even in dissenting from the state’s five Democratic justices in a recent case, they said they would like to consider the case but only for future elections.
-And despite Trump’s repeated calls, as first reported by The Washington Post’s Amy Gardner, Josh Dawsey and Rachael Bade, state House Speaker Bryan Cutler’s (R) office has said he told Trump they will abide by legal rulings, which have gone almost uniformly against Trump, and that the state legislature had no power to overturn the state’s chosen electors.
+And despite Trump’s repeated calls, as first reported by The Washington Post’s Amy Gardner, Josh Dawsey and Rachael Bade, the office of state House Speaker Bryan Cutler (R) has said he told Trump they will abide by legal rulings, which have gone almost uniformly against Trump, and that the state legislature had no power to overturn the state’s chosen electors.

 The gap between Trump and top state officials, though, is arguably the biggest in Georgia.
-Gov. Brian Kemp (R), Lt.
+Kemp, Lt.
 Gov. Geoff Duncan (R) and Secretary of State Brad Raffensperger (R) have all sided against Trump’s claims of fraud.
 That’s particularly striking in the cases of Kemp and Raffensperger, both of whom had campaigned hard against voter fraud when seeking office and serving as secretaries of state.
 Both have certified the state’s results.

 Duncan has also emerged as a strong opponent of the voter fraud claims, calling Trump’s attacks on his colleagues “disgusting” and warning that the continued voter-fraud push was harming GOP candidates in the state’s upcoming Senate runoff elections.
 He’s been joined on the latter count by the Republican state elections official, Gabriel Sterling, who last week warned that the lack of a condemnation of violent rhetoric from Trump and his allies was “inspiring people to commit potential acts of violence.”